MarcelGarus/glados/README.md

 Glados(any.email).test('email test', (email) { ... });
 ```

-If you create an arbitrary for a type that doesn't have an arbitrary yet (or you want to swap out a built-in arbitrary for some reason), you can set it as the default for that type:
+You can also set an arbitrary as the default arbitrary for a type:

 ```dart
 // Use the email arbitrary for all Strings.